marcodamm/PurpleMine2/README.md

 If you need to customize styles for [Redmine Backlogs][redmine_backlogs] remember to include your `_custom-variables.scss` in `src/sass/plugins/redmine_backlogs/_common.scss`.

 ## Changelog

+Wintermine Changes

+* Switched primary brand color from purple to ice blue
+* Fixed bug which prevented tooltips from being displayes correctly in Gantt chart

 Latest (master):